 What is one skill that you think all women should learn and why?

 I think interpersonal skills are very important.
 Having high integrity through communication is one of them.
 At the end of the day, your business is your responsibility.
 Ask hard questions, do your best to not assume or place blame.
-Pause before you act and relax your neck.
-Admit when you are wrong and give yourself credit when you make the right choices.
-Be proud of yourself through it all and continuously honor and thank your teammates.
-I made a commitment to understand that Sub Guru is my responsibility- I am the one collaborating with other individuals to make it work.
+Pause before you act and take some time to find clarity.
+Be proud of yourself and your team when you do well, and compassion for when you don’t.
+I made a commitment that Sub Guru is my responsibility- I am the one collaborating with other individuals to make it work.
 I have a small team of incredible people, and they always help keep me accountable.
 If someone drops the ball, I always ask myself first how I could have done better, and to better support them.
 Self-reflection and self-compassion are huge with integrity and is something I am always striving for.
-Am I perfect?
-No, but I can take responsibility, learn and improve.
+We let go of perfection take responsibility, learn and improve.
 Understanding this has saved me from a lot of self judgement.
 I have been able to build strong relationships with collaborators and clients just by choosing compassion.

 What steps do you take when you want to get through less of a good business day?

-What is the toughest decision you have had to make in in the last 3 months?
+What is the toughest decision you have had to make in the last 3 months?

 How do you think more modern women can be fulfilled in their lives?